 Hot, right out of the oven!
 Of course, that’s the preference — what’s better than melty cheese and warm veggies?

-However, I also love to eat leftover Easter pie right out of the fridge, making it great for Easter Monday leftovers.
+However, I also love eating leftover Easter pie right out of the fridge, making it great for Easter Monday leftovers.

 Traditionally, this “Easter pie” is served on Easter Sunday, but certainly may be enjoyed on Easter Saturday.
 It’s also generally served during brunch or as an appetizer.